-Cytotechnologists, who fit into the larger profession of medical and clinical laboratory technologists, make a median annual salary of $59,430.
+Cytotechnologists, who fit into the larger profession of medical and clinical laboratory technologists, make an average annual salary of $54,780.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Source: U.S. Bureau of Labor Statistics 2019 Occupational Employment Statistics.